21 Dec 7 Reasons Why You Need to Start Learning to Code

 Software developers have been in high demand for a few years now but the shift is sure to create even more opportunities for coders.

-3. Learning: A Resolution that Works!
+3. Learning: A Resolution that Pays!

 Sure, you could eat better and exercise more – in fact, we strongly encourage it!
 But why bother with expensive gym memberships and personal trainers that ultimately yields temporary effects?

 There are a million reasons that people like to change but as cliched as it is, flexing your muscles isn’t nearly as satisfying as flexing your brain.

 Learning a new skill is something that follows you for life.
 Who knows?
 You could wind up developing the next big fitness app instead. – then there’d be no need for an expensive Fabio-esque personal trainer.
 But you could definitely afford one.

 Actually, on the topic, our next top life-changer is to save more and spend less, which is admirable – if not a little bit of a unadventurous.